SharePoint/sp-dev-docs/docs/general-development/what-s-new-for-developers-in-social-and-collaboration-features-in-sharepoint-201.md

 $loader.Context.ExecuteQuery()
 ```

-For more information, see  [So you want to programmatically provision Personal Sites (OneDrive for Business) in Office 365?](http://blogs.msdn.com/b/frank_marasco/archive/2014/03/25/so-you-want-to-programmatically-provision-personal-sites-one-drive-for-business-in-office-365.aspx) and [Use Windows PowerShell to administer SharePoint](http://technet.microsoft.com/en-us/library/ee806878%28v=office.15%29.aspx).
+For more information, see [Use Windows PowerShell to administer SharePoint](http://technet.microsoft.com/en-us/library/ee806878%28v=office.15%29.aspx).